 - 1. Wash and dry your hands. - 2.
-Warm the tube of ointment in your hand.
+Warm the tube of ointment in your hand or pocket for 20 minutes.
 Do not store ointment in the refrigerator. - 3.
 Pull down your lower lid to make a small pocket between the lower lid and your eyeball. - 4.
-Gently put about 1⁄2 inch of medication in this pocket. - Avoid touching your eye with the tip of the tube. - Eye ointment can make your vision blurry.
+Gently put about 1⁄2 inch (1 cm) of medication in this pocket. - Avoid touching your eye with the tip of the tube. - Eye ointment can make your vision blurry.
 Wait until you can see clearly before you start any activity.